Derby Cathedral: Organ

 In 1939, an organ was installed by John Compton of London, although it did not gain its impressive case (designed by Sebastian Comper) until 1963.
-It is played from a four manual console in the Consistory Court area of the cathedral.
-This was overhauled in 1992.
+It is played from a four-manual console in the Consistory Court area of the cathedral, and was overhauled in 1992.
 In 1973, an additional instrument was installed in the new retroquire (east end) by Cousans of Lincoln.